okta/okta.github.io/_source/_posts/2017-08-22-build-an-ionic-app-with-user-authentication.md

 The nice thing about using this technique is the Okta login screen has Remember Me and Forgot Password support, so you don't need to code those yourself.

 To deploy the app to an iPhone, start by plugging one into your computer.
-Then run the following commands to install ios-deploy, build the app, and run it on your device.
+Then run the following commands to build the app and run it on your device.

 ```
-npm install -g ios-deploy
 ionic cordova run ios
 ```